citizenfx/fivem-docs/content/server-manual/setting-up-a-server.md

 - If you get a lot of errors about citizen:/scripting/, you didn't use run.cmd.
 - If nothing happens at all except 'sending heartbeat', you didn't use run.cmd **and** failed to cd to the folder.
 - If no resources get started, and you can't connect, you didn't add +exec.
-- Mono errors _on startup_ (SIGSEGV, exception stack trace) are perfectly fine, and don't signify any error condition.
-- If you get 'Couldn't load resource sessionmanager', then type `restart sessionmanager` into the console input.
-This is a temporary workaround, and only happens after the cache was initially generated.
+- If you get 'no license key was specified', one of the above things applies.

 server.cfg
 ----------